Federal Gun Charges Lawyer Near You in Columbus, Ohio

 Individuals in Columbus Prohibited from Owning a Firearm

 There are also federal laws and regulations in place that prohibit certain classes of people from transferring or possessing a firearm from state to state—even if they come to have the gun lawfully.

 - Individuals previously convicted of a felony offense or who are pending a felony trial

-- Individuals who are habitual drug users or addicted to drugs, subject to satisfying certain conditions that establish that the individual in question is a drug user
+- Individuals who are habitual drug users, addicted to drugs, or satisfy certain conditions that establish that the individual in question is a drug user

 - Individuals who are illegal aliens in the United States

 - Individuals who are not permanent legal residents of the United States

 - Individuals previously convicted of a domestic assault charge